Karyn Kupcinet: Career

 Kupcinet worked as a model and stage actress before moving to Hollywood.
 Her mother, Essee Kupcinet, encouraged her early involvement in performance and arranged her first public appearance as a baby clothing model at five-and-a-half months old.
 Kupcinet continued modeling throughout childhood, appearing in advertisements in national newspapers and magazines and later in television commercials.
 She began taking acting lessons at a young age, performed memorized scenes for family and friends, and appeared in children’s theater productions.

 She made her professional stage debut in 1955 at age 13 in the Chicago production of Anniversary Waltz, understudying Carol Lynley.
 Kupcinet attended the Francis W. Parker School in Chicago, where she participated in school theater productions and graduated in 1958.
 She briefly studied at Pine Manor College and took part in a Harvard University Drama Club production before attending the Actors Studio in New York City, studying under instructors including Lee Strasberg, Herbert Bergof, Marc Daniels, and Martha Graham.

 James Alex Productions program for Father of the Bride.

 By the time she relocated to California at age 20, Kupcinet had appeared in a number of stage productions, including The Apollo of Bellac, The Royal Family, The Chalk Garden, Jenny Kissed Me, Time of the Cuckoo, and Picnic.
 She later performed in Father of the Bride in Florida alongside Pat O’Brien.

 Kupcinet’s screen work included film, television, and commercials.
 Irv Kupcinet's friendship with Jerry Lewis led to an early speaking part for Karyn in The Ladies Man (1961), directed by Lewis.
-She subsequently guest-starred on series including The Donna Reed Show, Wide Country, GE True, Going My Way, The Andy Griffith Show, and Death Valley Days.
+She subsequently guest-starred on series including The Donna Reed Show, Wide Country, GE True, Going My Way, and Death Valley Days.
 She also held a regular role on the prime-time series Mrs. G. Goes to College (later retitled The Gertrude Berg Show).
 In 1962 she continued stage work, appearing in The Miracle Worker at the Laguna Beach Summer Theatre, returning to Father of the Bride, and performing in Sunday in New York in Chicago.

 Telegram sent to Karyn by her mother on eve of a performance on stage in Dayton, Ohio.

 Kupcinet’s final television appearance was as Penny Ames in a January 16, 1964 episode of Perry Mason titled "The Case of the Capering Camera" which aired after her death.

 Edgewater Beach Playhouse Stagebill for 'Sunday in New York'.